-First of all, additional time spent working on The Simple Dollar, for the most part, equals diminishing returns.
 Recently, I reduced my rate of posting here, which has reduced the amount of time that I spend working on the site in a given day.
 What was interesting is that it didn’t actually reduce my traffic at all – in fact, the upward traffic trend hasn’t changed a bit since I made the move (allowing for seasonal fluctuations).
 It was because of that reduction in time that my “hourly rate” for working on The Simple Dollar improved.

-Second, that current hourly rate that I earn rests on the back of a lot of work invested in the buildup.
 Many of my visitors come in via Google searches.
 Because I’ve written so much for The Simple Dollar, there are a lot of different search terms that people can type into Google and find The Simple Dollar.
 So, my hourly rate is nice now in large part because of the hard, non-lucrative work that I put in before.

 In a way, it’s like residual income from any form of writing, except the pay rate per writing is much lower.
 On any given day, a single article in the site’s archives makes a penny or two.
 Thus, when I write a new article and it eventually slips off the front page, it does continue to exist and is found by readers, but by itself it doesn’t earn much at all.
 Now, The Simple Dollar has somewhere around 2,000 articles in it, so each of those articles earning, say, a penny every day adds up to $20 a day.
 Thus, in a way, any income I make from The Simple Dollar now is much more akin to passive income than active income.

-First, I continue to write good posts that are compelling to read.
 This blog is successful because of the readers, and the readers only come because I have something theoretically interesting to say.
 Without that, the readers go away, the links go away, and eventually this all dries up.

-Second, I continue to write them at a regular rate to build up the archives.
 The more posts that wind up in the archives, the more likely a person searching Google is to discover The Simple Dollar.
 That’s one of the reasons I was conflicted about reducing my posting rate recently – one big reason I am able to attract new readers is because of the size of the archive, and by slowing down the writing, I slow down the growth.
 In the end, I went in the direction that my readers wanted, for better or worse – it does free me up a bit to seek other opportunities.

-Third, I look for new ways to share my writing with others.
 Does this come in the form of a magazine or newspaper column, or a book, or something else?
 If I can find ways to share the stuff I write for The Simple Dollar easily with other places, that brings in more readers and perhaps more income.

 Surprisingly, more advertising doesn’t do the trick.
 All more advertising does is annoy people, driving them away and leaving a bitter taste in their mouth.
 We’ve all searched on Google and found some very annoying ad-laden sites – I have no interest in that.
 It’s bad for me as a reader and anything I don’t like as a reader is something the people who read my stuff likely will hate, too.